jhrcook/statistical-rethinking/ch4_linear-models.md

   - before fitting, we must standardize the predictor variable
       - center and divide by std. dev.
-      - this helps with intepretation because one unit is equivalent to a change of one std. dev.
+      - this helps with interpretation because one unit is equivalent to a change of one std. dev.
       - this also helps the software fit the model